-This can cause significant problems.
 Users perform operating system updates less often than application updates (which can happen silently).
 Additionally users may choose not to update to the next major operating system release (i.e iOS 14 to iOS 15) meaning they can miss out on vital security patches.
+Because Apple does not always back-port patches to older OS versions, users that fail to endure heavyweight OS updates can fall behind on browser security updates on iOS

-This is of vital importance to shortening the length of time between a vulnerability being discovered and being patched for the end user.
+Of vital importance to security is shortening the length of time between a vulnerability being discovered and being patched for the end user.
 This is referred to as patch gap.